Southbourne, Dorset: Today

-Southbourne is a more relaxed, but still bustling locale for tourists keen to escape the busier areas of Bournemouth town centre, although the number of guest houses in the area has declined in recent years.
-The main area of Southbourne is Southbourne Grove, a long shopping street that has some unique and individual shops rather than high street chain shops.
+Southbourne is considered a more relaxed area for tourists keen to escape the busier areas of Bournemouth town centre, although the number of guest houses in the area has declined in recent years.
+The main area of Southbourne is Southbourne Grove, a long shopping street with largely occupied by independent shops.
 Another local centre is Southbourne Crossroads, which is further east towards Hengistbury Head.
 Seafield Gardens is a public open space which has, since 2001, won a Green Flag Award; it offers various outdoor facilities, including bowls and tennis.
 It also features a watertower.
 The easternmost part of the area is called Hengistbury Head.

-Southbourne's primary attraction is its sandy Blue Flag beach, which provides a quieter retreat from the more crowded beach along the coast at Bournemouth.
-Between the clifftop coastal road and the promenade and beach is the Fisherman's Walk Cliff Railway, a funicular railway that provides very easy access to Southbourne beach, and from where it is possible to reach the beaches at Boscombe and Bournemouth.
+Southbourne's primary attraction is its sandy Blue Flag beach, which is considered quieter compared to the more crowded beach along the coast at Bournemouth.
+Between the clifftop coastal road and the promenade and beach is the Fisherman's Walk Cliff Railway, a funicular railway that provides access to Southbourne beach.

 In recent years there has been an increase in the construction of apartment buildings and holiday homes near the sea, examples including the Saltaire Building which was constructed in the early 2000s.